-The Compensation Committee considered the Company's overall performance as well as the individual contributions of the Chairman and President in determining their 2001 bonuses and reviewing their salaries.
-The Committee noted a number of achievements in 2001.
-The Company reported increasing production during the year.
-Cash flow increased 37% to \$132 million.
-Net income totaled \$9 million in 2001.
-Excluding the \$42 million impairment and reserve for bad debts caused by falling commodity prices at year-end, the Company would have reported a record net income of \$42 million after considering deferred income taxes.
-In the course of the year, \$71 million of debt and convertible securities were retired, eliminating 15% of the Company's fixed income securities.
-Stockholders' equity rose 33% to \$245 million.
-In light of these and other factors, Mr. Edelman was awarded 154,143 shares of restricted Common Stock in lieu of a cash bonus, which were placed in his deferred compensation account.
-The restricted shares will vest on January 2, 2003.
+The Compensation Committee considered the Company's overall performance as well as the individual contributions of the Chairman and President in determining their 2002 bonuses and reviewing their salaries.
+The Committee noted a number of achievements in 2002.
+The Company's proved reserves grew 13% reaching 578 Bcfe.
+Drilling more than replaced production for the first time in the Company's history.
+A reactivated acquisition effort led to \$16 million of purchases in core areas at a cost of \$0.84 per mcfe.
+Total reserve replacement reached 222% and reserves were added at an all-in cost of \$0.92 per mcfe.
+Based upon current future prices, capital expenditures during the year should yield a compound annual rate of return of over 40%.
+The only material set back was a 1.7% production decline.
+Net income increased 46% to \$26 million as fully diluted earnings per share rose to \$0.47.
+Debt was reduced by another \$24 million down to \$368 million.
+In light of these and other factors, Mr. Edelman was awarded 137,221 shares of restricted Common Stock in lieu of a cash bonus, which were placed in his deferred compensation account.
+The restricted shares were scheduled to vest on January 2, 2004 but will be fully vested on May 21, 2003 when Mr. Edelman resigns as Chairman.
 The bonus was awarded in recognition of Mr. Edelman's substantial involvement in directing the Company and the strategy employed to allow it to recover from the financial reversals of the past few years.
-Mr. Edelman's salary was maintained at \$350,000.
-On April 1, 2002, Mr. Edelman was granted 250,000 options with a \$5.19 exercise price under the Stock Option Plan.
-Mr. Pinkerton was awarded a \$260,000 cash bonus.
+Mr. Edelman's salary was increased to \$375,000.
+On February 12, 2003, Mr. Edelman was granted 250,000 options with a \$5.83 exercise price under the Stock Option Plan.
+Mr. Pinkerton was awarded a \$271,000 bonus of which 25% was in the form of 11,621 shares of restricted Common stock.
 Mr. Pinkerton's bonus was awarded in recognition of his role in the success of the Great Lakes joint venture and numerous improvements made in the Company's performance during the year.
-Mr. Pinkerton's salary was maintained at \$350,000.
-On April 1, 2002, Mr. Pinkerton was granted 175,000 options with a \$5.19 exercise price under the Stock Option Plan.
+Mr. Pinkerton's salary was increased to \$360,000.
+Mr. Pinkerton was granted 175,000 options with a \$5.83 exercise price under the Stock Option Plan on February 12, 2003.

-Decisions on the bonuses and salary increases for other Executives were influenced by the Company's overall performance as well as the performance of the individual Executive and their success in attaining performance goals.
+Decisions on the bonuses and salary increases for other Executives were influenced by the Company's overall performance as well as the performance of the individual Executive and his success in attaining performance goals.
 Additional stock options were granted to Messrs.
-Edelman and Pinkerton by the Committee in 2002 over the amounts granted in prior years in order to (i) align Executive compensation with the same interests as the stockholders, (ii) place more of the Executive's compensation in the form of incentive compensation, and (iii) increase the incentive portion of compensation in alignment with other peer companies.
-The Committee intends to review the option awards to other employees of the Company in view of the compensation arrangements of peer companies and may grant additional options to other employees.
-Based upon historical data of peer companies, it appears that the Company has not granted stock options in the same proportion as other peer companies as part of its compensation arrangements.
+Edelman and Pinkerton by the Committee over the amounts granted in prior years in order to (i) align Executive compensation with the same interests as the stockholders, (ii) place more of the Executive's compensation in the form of incentive compensation, and (iii) increase the incentive portion of compensation in alignment with other peer companies.

-This report has been furnished by the members of the Compensation $\ensuremath{\mathsf{Committee}}\xspace.$
+This report has been furnished by the members of the Compensation Committee.

-Robert E. Aikman, Chairman Allen Finkelson Alexander P. Lynch James E. McCormick
+Robert E. Aikman, Chairman Allen Finkelson Alexander P. Lynch